Office of Sponsored Programs (Policy 5030)

 Boise State University is committed to fostering an environment where research and creative activity thrive.
 The Office of Sponsored Programs (OSP) is responsible for:

-The formal written agreement that is entered into by the University and by the sponsor.
+The formal written agreement entered into by the University and by the sponsor.
 Awards are made by various funding mechanisms including grants, contracts, and cooperative agreements.

 A detailed statement outlining estimated project costs to support the sponsored project.

 The sponsor is a buyer of goods and services for the direct benefit of the sponsor.
 The sponsor may act as technical overseer.
 Contracts have firm timelines and deliverable requirements.
-Sometimes, terms and conditions are identified prior to submitting a proposal, and confirmed prior to accepting a contract.
+Sometimes terms and conditions are identified prior to submitting a proposal and are confirmed prior to accepting a contract.
 Contracts can have various payment structures.

 3.4 Cooperative Agreement

 A cooperative agreement is a type of federal award that provides assistance to a particular project with substantial federal involvement throughout the life of the project.